All Sports for Schools athletes have represented Great Britain at the highest level in various Olympic disciplines.

 Joe was born and raised in the East End of London and is fully committed to giving back to his local community.

 GB Olympic swimmer Joe was ten times British Champion, double Commonwealth silver medallist, double European medallist and London 2012 Olympic semi-finallist.

-Recently retired from swimming, Joe is now studying at Loughborough University and striving for success with his business, 'Swim Swift Elite'.
+Recently retired from swimming, Joe is now striving for success with his business, 'Swim Swift Elite'.

 Joe's motto: 'Happy swimmers are fast swimmers.
 Enjoy what you do'.